 He is co-editor of two book series with Cambridge University Press, Ideas in Context and Cambridge Oceanic Histories, a Syndic of the Harvard University Press and a member of the Steering Committee of the Center for the History of British Political Thought at the Folger Shakespeare Library.
 He also sits on the editorial boards of History of European Ideas, the Journal of the History of Ideas, the Journal of Imperial and Commonwealth History, Modern Intellectual History and Il Pensiero politico, and on the Academic Steering Committee of the Open Library of the Humanities.

 In 2006, the National Maritime Museum in London awarded him its Caird Medal for “conspicuously important work ... of a nature that involves communicating with the public” and in 2008 Harvard named him a Walter Channing Cabot Fellow for “achievements and scholarly eminence in the fields of literature, history or art”.
-In 2010, he delivered the Wiles Lectures at Queen’s University Belfast on ideas of civil war from Rome to the present, the subject of his forthcoming book, Civil War: A History in Ideas.
-Also in 2010, he was elected a Corresponding Fellow of the Royal Society of Edinburgh and in 2011 he became an Honorary Fellow of the Australian Academy of the Humanities.
+In 2010, he delivered the Wiles Lectures at Queen’s University Belfast and was elected a Corresponding Fellow of the Royal Society of Edinburgh; in 2011, he became an Honorary Fellow of the Australian Academy of the Humanities.
 In May 2015, he received the Cambridge LittD, the University's highest degree, awarded for “distinction by some original contribution to the advancement of science or of learning”.

 Photo credit: Iris Bergman